641n/641n.github.io/index.md

 ### Custom Theme

 You can create your own custom theme but they involve some work of course.
-Check this [example site](https://whoisjuan.me/).
+Check out [whoisjuan.github.io](http://whoisjuan.github.io/) for an example.

 ### About Me